top of page

 Making Friends

-Who would have ever guessed a bunny and a carrot would become friends, let alone best friends!
 At first glance, it does not seem like they would have much in common, but when Bunny met Carrot, he followed the Golden Rule: Treat others as you would like to be treated

-Sometimes, making friends can feel easy.
+Sometimes, making friends can feel quick and easy.
 Other times, making friends can feel kind of hard, so here are a few tips from Bunny and Carrot to help you make new friends and keep them.

 Friendship Is Like a Garden